 OPERATING: This section reflects expenses for general operations of the District.
-The change, a 10% increase from 2022 estimates, is due to the community relation expenditures, contract services, county treasurer fees which increase relative to the increase in property tax collections.
+The change, a 3% increase from 2022 estimates, is due to the community relation expenditures, and contract services.
 Finding efficiencies whenever possible while still meeting current needs of all the libraries remains a focus for the District resulting in numerous operational changes in 2023.

-Contractual library services increased by 15% from the 2022 estimates.
-The increase is driven mainly by the planned implementation of an accounting software upgrade and various consulting projects.
+Contract Services increased by 5% from the 2022 estimates.
+The increase is driven by the planned implementation of an accounting software upgrade, 2023 rebid of custodial contract, planned disposal costs associated with surplus FF&E, and various consulting projects.